superhero/js.core/README.md

 module.exports = Logger
 ```

-The logger observer simply implements an interface to be recogized as an observer by the `eventbus`.
+The logger observer simply implements an interface to be recognized as an observer by the `eventbus`.

 After we have logged the event to the console, we emit an event broadcasting that we have done so.
 By doing so, we can hook up to this event in the future if we like.
 For instance, when you like to create a test for the method, we can listen to this event.